SarahAndyshak/mr-roboger/README.md

 ## Test-Driven Development
 Describe: beepBoop()

+Test: "It should return 1 if something is inputted.
+Code: beepBoop(n)
+Expected Output: 1

-Test: "It should return 0 for no entry."
+Test: "It should return an array if a number is inputted.
-Code:
+Code: beepBoop(1)
-Expected Output:
+Expected Output: 0

 Test: "It should return an array of number from 0 to the user's inputted number"
 Code: